 Next, place the roast flat on the cutting board and carve slices 1/2″ thick or to your liking.
 Cut the bones into individual pieces and serve them along with the roast…or save them for yourself!

 This photo shows the medium rare interior after resting for 15 minutes.

 This roast was very well seasoned and intensely flavored.
 The oak wood provided just the right amount of smoky goodness and the slightest smoke ring.
 Of course, the meat was very tender and juicy.

-You'll notice in Photos 14-15 that the roast had a dark, crusty exterior layer that looked great before searing, but in Photos 16-17 that the exterior cracked and shrank during the 5 minute oven sear.
-This doesn't really matter once the meat is sliced and served, but if you're concerned about looks, you might consider skipping the sear step to avoid the possibility of exterior cracking and shrinkage.
+You’ll notice in the photos above that the roast had a dark, crusty exterior layer that looked great before searing, but the exterior cracked and shrank during the 5 minute oven sear.
+This doesn’t matter once the meat is sliced and served, but if you’re concerned about looks, you might consider skipping the sear step to avoid the possibility of exterior cracking and shrinkage.

 Portion and Freeze Leftovers